Richard Francis (cricketer)

-Richard Francis (dates unknown) was an English cricketer who played first-class cricket in the last quarter of the 18th century.
-He played mainly for Hampshire sides although is known to have been born in Surrey and played for Surrey teams before moving to Hampshire.
-Later he moved to Essex and is known to have played for a variety of sides.
-He made 47 known appearances in first-class matches between 1773 and 1793.
+Richard Francis (dates unknown) was an English cricketer who played in the last quarter of the 18th century.
+He played mainly for Hampshire although is known to have been born in Surrey and played for Surrey before moving to Hampshire.
+Later he moved to Essex and is known to have played for a variety of teams.
+He made 47 known appearances between 1773 and 1793.